bjodah/cinterpol/README.rst

 Bits and pieces with potential for usage outside Fast Interpol
 ==============================================================
-newton_interval.c - Even though very simple it can be useful (once tested thoroughly) for quadratic convergence lookup in ordered (and well behaved) arrays.
+newton_interval.c - Even though very simple it can be useful (once tested thoroughly) for quadratic convergence lookup in ordered (strictly monotone) and well behaved arrays.

 License
 =======
 Open Soucrce.
 Released under the very permissive "simplified (2-clause) BSD license".
 See LICENCE.tx for further details.